-The Bakhita team, based at St Mary's University, Twickenham, London, is now leading the development of the accredited training for IMSAs, which will form part of a wider professional course and qualification for Independent Advocates.

-This qualification will help to strengthen the professional recognition of independent advocates, underpinning a more standardized service.

-Center director, Carole Murphey, said: "The Bakhita Center team are delighted to be part of the board for this innovative project.
+The Bakhita team, based at St Mary's University, Twickenham, is now leading the development of the accredited training for IMSAs, which will form part of a wider professional course and qualification for Independent Advocates.
+This qualification will help to strengthen the professional recognition of independent advocates, underpinning a more standardised service.
+Centre director, Carole Murphey, said: "The Bakhita Centre team are delighted to be part of the board for this innovative project.
 We have been committed to developing resources for professionals in the modern slavery sector for many years.
 Being involved in developing and delivering the IMSA training is a perfect opportunity to build on this expertise."

-Under the pilot, scheduled to run until mid-2027, we expect 29 qualified IMSAs to be embedded at organizations including non-profits, local government, community and faith groups, and contractors delivering trafficking support services on behalf of the UK Government.
+Under the pilot, scheduled to run until mid-2027, we expect 29 qualified IMSAs to be embedded across all four UK nations at organisations including charities, local authorities, community and faith groups, and contractors delivering modern slavery support services on behalf of the Government.
 There will be constant monitoring and analysis to ensure outcomes for survivors are not compromised.
 Piloting the framework in this way will ensure the values and principles of the original model, developed at Hope for Justice over more than 12 years, are maintained.

 Our own existing IMSA service is part of a tiered offering, alongside a Tier 1 Advocacy Advice service (for other professionals or for survivors) and a Tier 2 Advocacy Intervention service (generally aimed at resolving a single issue in a more time-bound way).

-The full Tier 3 IMSA service is for when a survivor has several complex issues that need addressing over a longer timeframe with personalized advocacy.
+The full Tier 3 IMSA service is for when a survivor has several complex issues that need addressing over a longer timeframe with personalised advocacy.
 Currently, our IMSAs work with an average of 55 survivors every month across all three tiers.

-As part of the national roll-out, we are also seeking to establish an IMSA Model Hub, providing Tiers 1 and 2 of the independent advocacy service while a wide variety of organizations pilot the full Tier 3 service.
+As part of the national roll-out, we are also seeking to establish an IMSA Model Hub, providing Tiers 1 and 2 of the independent advocacy service while a wide variety of organisations pilot the full Tier 3 service.

-SUCCESS STORY: TEENAGE GIRL FOUND AND

-BROUGHT HOME TO SAFETY
+SUCCESS STORY: TEENAGE GIRL FOUND AND BROUGHT HOME TO SAFETY